benbraou/flex-layout-wiki/Responsive-API.md

 ### Enhancing the Static API

-Developers should consult the **angular/flex-layout** [HTML Declarative API](https://github.com/angular/flex-layout/wiki/API-Documentation#html-api-declarative) for specific Static API details, then simply extend the HTML  markup usages with the responsive suffixes (as discussed above)...
+Developers should consult the **angular/flex-layout** [HTML Declarative API](https://github.com/angular/flex-layout/wiki/API-Documentation#html-api-declarative) for specific Static API details, then simply extend the HTML  markup usages by adding the responsive suffixes (as discussed above)!

 `@angular/flex-layout` will automatically handle all the details listening for mediaQuery activations and applying the responsive values to the hosting DOM elements.